 Hyperventilation

 Hyperventilation refers to rapid or deep breathing that exceeds the body’s need for oxygen and reduces carbon dioxide levels in the blood.
 This condition can lead to symptoms such as dizziness, tingling in the fingers and lips, shortness of breath, and chest pain.
 Hyperventilation can be caused by anxiety, panic attacks, or certain medical conditions.
-It is often associated with a feeling of suffocation or inability to catch one’s breath, which can paradoxically lead to voluntary breath-holding or apnea.
+It is often associated with a feeling of suffocation or inability to catch one’s breath, which can paradoxically lead to voluntary breath-holding or apnoea.

 Apneic oxygenation